Phaplu Everest base camp trek

 Upon arrival in Kathmandu, Tribhuwan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu with breakfast plan.
-Our representative will give you information about further programs.
+Our representative will brief you Phaplu to Everest base camp trek information.

 From the hill of Taksindo, the picturesque scenarios of Salleri can be explored.
 The monasteries of the village represent mystical touch with Tibetan Buddhism.
 From another ridge, the views of Lukla, Nunthala valley astound us.
 Then we descend through the alpine forest, pass the Nunthala village and continue trek downhill walking to cross Dudhkoshi River and get up to Jubing and ascend about 2 hours we reach Kharikhola.
-Overnight at Lodge.

 Discover around Namche Bazaar and its surroundings!

 Having breakfast, trek heading towards Tengboche Monastery.
 The trail goes ahead leaving a steep cliff that drops down to the Dudh Kosi.
-During the journey, we would have a panoramic view of the Himalayas such as Ama Dablam (6,812m), Everest, Lhotse, Nuptse (7,855m) and Tawoche (6,501m).
-We would visit Trashinga, Phunki Tenga and reach Tyangboche.
+During the journey, we would have a panoramic view of the Himalayas such as Ama Dablam (6,812m), Everest, Lhotse, Nuptse (7,855m), and Tawoche (6,501m).
+We would visit Trashinga, Phunki Tenga, and reach Tyangboche.
 Tyangboche offers a good view of sunrise and sunset at Everest and Ama Dablam.

 We trek from Tyangboche to Dingboche (4,260 m.).
 Leaving Tyangboche at the backdrop, we descend through a rhododendron forest and enter Deboche.
 Crossing a suspension bridge at Imja Khola, we head towards Minlinggo and inter Imjatse Valley beneath the mighty peaks of Ama Dablam, Nuptse and Lhotse.
 We finally come to Dingboche.